microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 ## Load Testing Frameworks and Tools

-Here are a few popular load testing frameworks you may consider and the languages used to define your scenarios.
+Here are a few popular load testing frameworks you may consider, and the languages used to define your scenarios.

 - **JMeter** (<https://github.com/apache/jmeter>) - Has built in patterns to test without coding, but can be extended with Java.
 - **Artillery** (<https://artillery.io/>) - Write your scenarios in Javascript, executes a node application.